rose84/nava-solutions/README.md

 [npm](https://docs.npmjs.com/getting-started/what-is-npm) is used to managed dependencies.
 To asure compatibility, version 8.14.0 of node and version 6.4.1 of npm are recommended.
 You can manage node versions using [nvm](https://github.com/creationix/nvm#installation).
 Once installed, you can use the config file on the repo to install and download the recommeneded node/npm version.

+**Note:** nvm does not support Windows.
+Alternative which is now being tested is: [nvm-windows](https://github.com/coreybutler/nvm-windows)

 [Gulp](https://gulpjs.com/docs/en/getting-started/quick-start) v4 is used for various tasks.
 It compiles the critical Sass and output a minified HTML partial that is added to the `baseOf.html` template head for inlined critical CSS.
 It watches for changes in JavaScript and runs Webpacks.
 And lastly, it optimizes images.

 [Webpack](https://webpack.js.org/concepts) is used to import external libraries, bundle, and minify all our JavaScript assets.